Digital media: Copyright challenges

 One digital media platform known to have copyright concerns is the short video-sharing app TikTok.
 TikTok is a social media app that allows users to share short videos up to one minute in length, using a variety of visual effects and audio.
-According to Loyola University’s Chicago School of Law, around 50% of the music used on TikTok is unlicensed.
-TikTok has several music licensing agreements with various artists and labels, creating a library of fair and legal use music.
+According to Loyola University's Chicago School of Law, around 50% of the music used on TikTok is unlicensed.
+TikTok has several music licensing agreements with various artists and labels, creating a library of fair and legal use of music.
 However, this does not cover all content for its users.
 A user could still commit a copyright violation on TikTok.
 One example is, accidentally having music playing on a stereo in the background or recording a laptop screen playing a song.

 Online magazines or digital magazines are one of the largest targets for copyright issues.
 According to the Audit Bureau of Circulations report from March 2011, the definition of this medium is when a digital magazine involves the distribution of magazine content by electronic means; it may be a replica.
 This definition can be considered outdated now that PDF replicas of print magazines are no longer common practice.
 These days digital magazines refer to magazines specifically created to be interactive digital platforms such as the internet, mobile phones, private networks, iPad, or other devices.
 The barriers to digital magazine distribution are thus decreasing.
 However, these platforms are also broadening the scope of where digital magazines can be published; smartphones are an example.
 Thanks to the improvements in tablets and other personal electronic devices, digital magazines have become much more readable and enticing through the use of graphic art.
 The evolution of online magazines began to focus on becoming more of a social media and entertainment platform.

 Online piracy has become one of the larger issues that have occurred concerning digital media copyright.
 The piracy of digital media, such as film and television, directly impacts the copyright party (the owner of the copyright).
 This action can impact the "health" of the digital media industry.
 Piracy directly breaks the laws and morals of copyright.
 Along with piracy, digital media has contributed to the ability to spread false information or fake news.
 Due to the widespread use of digital media, fake news can receive more notoriety.
 This notoriety enhances the negative effects fake news creates.
 As a result, people's health and well-being can directly be affected.